Listen to this article

 -

-Use a Cost of Living Calculator: Input your current salary and location, along with the new salary and location, to see how your purchasing power💡 Definition:The value of a currency expressed in terms of the amount of goods or services that one unit of money can buy. changes.
+Run the Numbers: Use a cost of living calculator to compare your current salary and location with the new offer.
+This shows you exactly how your purchasing power💡 Definition:The value of a currency expressed in terms of the amount of goods or services that one unit of money can buy. changes.

 -